ceshih1116/hcg-sales-analytics/README.md

 - Automated monthly KPI reporting, reducing manual reporting time by **60%**

 ### **Business Impact**
-The analysis framework demonstrates how data analytics can optimize operational efficiency and decision-making in a retail context —
-skills directly applicable to business and data analytics roles at companies like **Tesla** and **TikTok**.
+The analysis framework demonstrates how data analytics can optimize operational efficiency and decision-making in a retail context skills directly applicable to business and data analytics roles at companies.